 The chart above offers a graphical view of these stylistic and part-of-speech traits.
 A Warning sets the baseline value for each trait, with the corresponding value for Holding the Line expressed as a percentage of the value for A Warning.
 As noted above, Anonymous and Mr. Snodgrass match up closely with the lone exception of a discrepancy in colons per sentence.

 It is worth noting that these simple signatures suffice to identify with over 85% accuracy the three Federalist Papers authors, another famously anonymous work, using a simple model.
-Of course, attributing authorship of the Federalist Papers from among three choices, each with multiple writings as bases of comparison, differs from identifying Anonymous among nearly infinite possible authors.
+Of course, attributing authorship of the Federalist Papers from among three choices, each with multiple writings as bases of comparison, differs from identifying Anonymous among a multitude of possible authors.
 But the exercise gives a sense of the use and capabilities of NLP in a similar context.

 Note the many points of possible failure in this analysis, regardless of whether Anonymous is Mr. Snodgrass.
 For example, an editor or even two different editors may have ironed out stylistic differences for mainstream readability and appeal.
 Mr. Snodgrass has written only one book for attribution, and may have changed his writing style from one to the next.
 He could purposefully have changed his writing style in order to obscure authorship.
 Anonymous could purposefully have imitated the style of Holding the Line to disguise himself as Mr. Snodgrass.
 Two different publishers likely had different editors revise the books.
 One book may, by coincidence, have more tables, footnotes, endnotes, or the like, which distort the signature measurements found only in the prose—as I noted, I did not read either book, nor did I endeavor to control for such factors.